alexleach/gccxml/GCC/gcc/config/mcore/predicates.md

   if (GET_CODE (op) == CONST_INT)
     {
-      return 1;

-      /* The following is removed because it precludes large constants from being returned as valid source operands for and add/sub insn.
+      /* The following has been removed because it precludes large constants from being returned as valid source operands for and add/sub insn.
 While large constants may not directly be used in an add/sub, they may if first loaded into a register.
-Thus, this predicate should indicate that they are valid, and the constraint in mcore.md should control whether an additional load to register is needed. (see mcore.md, addsi). -- DAC 4/2/1998  */ /*
+Thus, this predicate should indicate that they are valid, and the constraint in mcore.md should control whether an additional load to register is needed. (see mcore.md, addsi). -- DAC 4/2/1998

-        if (CONST_OK_FOR_J(INTVAL(op)) || CONST_OK_FOR_L(INTVAL(op)))
+      if (CONST_OK_FOR_J (INTVAL (op)) || CONST_OK_FOR_L (INTVAL (op)))
         return 1;

-      */
+	 However we do still need to check to make sure that the constant is not too big, especially if we are running on a 64-bit OS...
+Nickc 8/1/07.  */

+      if (trunc_int_for_mode (INTVAL (op), mode) != INTVAL (op)) return 0;

+      return 1;

     }

   return 0;